Drilord/testapi/README.md

-this is just JS code to test API call
+An api built with node JS and express to modify a json file